-Many of the non-profits applying for Community Development Block Grant (CDBG) funding receive funding from other areas to make their programs work.
+Many of the non-profits applying for CDBG funding receive funding from other areas to make their programs work.
 The City and its partners leverage local, State, foundation and private resources.
-The City will use its \$455,391 from the United States Department of Housing and Urban Development (HUD) Program to address the needs listed in the Action Plan.
+The City will use the funds from the United States Department of Housing and Urban Development (HUD) Program to address the needs listed in the Action Plan.
 The City will continue to partner with Habitat for Humanity, Office of Human Concern, faith-based organizations, businesses and individuals on the City's housing rehabilitation projects.
-The City will also partner with local organizations and non-profits on their service and facility projects.
+The City will also partner with local organizations and non-profits on their services and facility projects.